Welcome to my blog!

 Yes, that’s the picture of me.
 I’m the real person behind this blog, and I’m just a regular guy enjoying the ride of this beautiful life.

 My name is Fnu Ghaleib.
 Just call me Ghaleib, because FNU means First Name Unknown.
 I’m originally from Indonesia where many people have only one name.
 Uncle Sam (US) gave me the first name.

 Yes, I still have the real day J.O.B. working as hibachi chef, and yes, I’m one of those who can cook meat, vegetable, and seafood dishes on a high-heat, metal cooking plate (also known hibachi grill or teppanyaki).

-I have been in Asian culinary business for over 12 years.
+I have been in Asian culinary business since 2015.
 No culinary academic background, only experience speaks for itself.
 I used to be a table server, a dishwasher, and a kitchen helper.
 Now, I enjoy being a hibachi chef.

 What is hibachi?